 • Terrain defines Pittsburgh… pack your walking/hiking gear.

 • Arts… a century of wealth left a legacy; performance spaces and museums that cities twice as big envy.

 As the locals say in their particular vernacular, “check it ahht.”

 Pittsburgh Briefing Package

-Students generally live within an easy walk or bus ride of Oakland — mostly in the nearby East End neighborhoods of (old-world) Bloomfield, (upscale) Shadyside, (foodie) Squirrel Hill, (artsy) Friendship/Lawrenceville, (homesteading) Highland Park or (bar ‘hoppin) South Side.
-Have car, enjoy plenty other options.
+Students generally live within an easy walk or bus ride of Oakland — mostly in the nearby East End neighborhoods of (old-world) Bloomfield, (upscale) Shadyside, (foodie) Squirrel Hill, (artsy) Friendship/Lawrenceville, (homesteading) Highland Park, or (bar ‘hoppin) South Side.
+Have a car, enjoy plenty other options.

-Whats more is that Pittsburgh is not only a great and afforable place to live while you are studying at CMU, it is also one of the best places to settle down as a software developer.
+Whats more, Pittsburgh is not only a great and affordable place to live while you are studying at CMU, it is also one of the best places to settle down as a software developer.
 So, who knows, maybe you'll decide to call Pittsburgh home after graduation!

 But perhaps coolest of all, Pittsburgh regularly plays host to numerous major motion picture productions.
 In 2012 alone, The Dark Knight Rises, The Perks of Being a Wallflower, Jack Reacher, and many others were filmed in our fine city.
 If you don't believe us, watch this short film montage, Pittsburgh: The Movie, to spot several key Pittsburgh landmarks like Heinz Stadium, the Fort Pitt Tunnel, and the Carnegie Institute!